Robbie-Langford/grist-core/documentation/develop.md

+This process can be achieved by running ./setup_env.sh in terminal

 # Development

 Please as a first start, tell the community about your intent to develop a feature or fix a bug.
 Search for the associated issue if it exists or open one with steps to reproduce (for bugs) or a [user story](https://en.wikipedia.org/wiki/User_story#Principle) (for features).